 There are typically two supervisory positions at apartment and condominium properties: the overall property manager (sometimes referred to as the community manager) and the property service manager.
 Reviewing job descriptions for both of these roles can be helpful if you're responsible for hiring personnel for a complex or property management firm, or if you're considering applying for work in one of these roles.

 To view either of the job descriptions provided here, simply click on the image.
 The documents will open as PDF files and you can use the menu bar to print a hard copy or save to your computer.
 If you need help downloading the printables, check out these helpful tips.

 You can also edit the text.
 You can change existing wording by clicking in the row you'd like to change and using your keyboard.
-You may also add and delete rows by clicking the "+" and "-" signs respectively.

 The community manager (or property manager) functions as the general manager for an apartment complex, supervising other personnel at the location.
 In some companies, this position reports directly to the property's owner while in others the reporting structure goes to a regional vice president based in a corporate office or management firm.

 The property service manager typically reports directly to the community manager and oversees all aspects of operations related to maintenance, repair and facility improvement work.

 Variations Among Properties